Kruithne/KrameWork7/examples/JSONFileExample.md

 >- **Namespace**: KrameWork\Storage\JSONFile
 >- **File**: KrameWork7/src/Storage/JSONFile.php

-The `JSONFile` class extends the `BaseFile` class and contains an internal `KeyValueContainer` by default.
+The `JSONFile` class extends the `File` class and contains an internal `KeyValueContainer` by default.
 Understanding of these classes may help understand this class, although it's simple by nature!

 Load a JSON encoded file: